 Must Do !

 The Keage Incline has a hidden scenic point.
 When you get to the top of the Incline, look behind!
-That view makes you happy.
-Although the top is only a 15-minute walk from Keage Station, the path is a little rugged.
-Take a rest on a bench while viewing the city.
+The view is sure to make you happy.
+Although it is only a 15-minute walk to the top from Keage station, the path is a little rugged so you have earned a break.
+So sit a bench and admire the view.

 Must Do !